 Cherokee Phoenix to give away genealogical report

-TAHLEQUAH – As part of Native American Heritage Month, the Cherokee Phoenix will give away a genealogical report to one lucky person who subscribes to or renews the news organization’s print newspaper and/or digital version in November.
+TAHLEQUAH – As part of National Family History Month, the Cherokee Phoenix will give away a genealogical report to one lucky person who subscribes to or renews the news organization’s print newspaper in October.

-Those who buy or renew their $15 annual subscription in November will be entered in a drawing for a free genealogical report on their Cherokee family by genealogist David Hampton.
+Those who buy or renew their $15 annual subscription in October will be entered in a drawing for a free genealogical report on his or her Cherokee family by genealogist David Hampton.

 “My database is about 120,000 names.
 Not all are Cherokee, however.
 Many of those are spouses of Cherokees and their parents,” Hampton said.
 “On Cherokee lines we can trace back, in some cases, to the early 1700s.
 Most full-blood lines trace back only to the early 1800s or later 1700s.”

 The genealogical report is valued at approximately $200.